-The Minos is the natural introduction to the Plato’s Laws.
-It comes down to us as a dialogue which is Platonic.
-It is the natural partner to the Hipparchus: both of which are performed, take place between Socrates and an unnamed comrade, and conclude in an ascent beyond the common opinions of the Athenians.
+The Minos dialogue is the natural introduction to Plato’s Laws.
+It comes down to us as a dialogue which is Platonic, though it is popularly considered to be apocryphal.
+The Minos is the natural partner to the Hipparchus: both of which are performed, take place between Socrates and an unnamed comrade, and conclude in an ascent beyond the common opinions of the Athenians.
 In both dialogues, unusually, the title mirrors the title of a tragedy, by naming someone ancient who has been, perhaps unjustly, judged by the Athenians.

 Socrates opens the Minos by asking “What is law, for us?”
 As is common, the unnamed comrade assumes Socrates refers to particular laws.
 Instead Socrates compares law to gold.
-Socrates wants to know law as a whole.
+Socrates wants to know law as a whole, the “look” or eidos.

-Definition 1: the comrade suggests law is nothing else but what is lawfully accepted.
-This definition is quickly rejected on the grounds the speech is not the things that are spoken, sight the things that are spoken, or hearing the things that are heard.
+Definition 1: the comrade suggests that law is nothing else but what is lawfully accepted.
+This definition is quickly rejected on the grounds that speech cannot be the things that are spoken, neither can sight be the things that are seen, nor hearing the things that are heard.

 Definition 3: Therefore, as proposed by Socrates, law comes to light in the third and final definition.
-Law wishes to be the discovery of what is.
-They key to this exhortation is that law is nothing more than an attempt at discovering being.
+Law wishes to be the discovery of what is, or what possesses being.
+The key to this exhortation is that law is nothing more than an attempt at discovering being.
 It is an art, or activity.
-To what extent is this another kind of inferior definition which Socrates might have rejected.
+To what extent is this another kind of inferior definition which Socrates might have rejected?
 Some laws are written, and others are unwritten.
-However, laws are in need of a justification, a divine justification.
-The comrade suggests Lycurgus, but Socrates redirects him not to Solon, but to Minos, the lawgiver of Crete.
+However, law is in need of a justification, a divine justification.
+The comrade suggests Lycurgus as the sacred lawgiver of Sparta, but Socrates redirects the comrade not to Solon, but instead to Minos, the lawgiver of Crete.
 Despite the popular opinions of Minos from the tragic poets, Socrates praises Minos, the lawgiver of Zeus’s laws.
-He prevented the drinking parties, and delivered the noble laws to Crete, with a view to education in virtue.
+During his reign, Minos prevented drinking parties, and he delivered the noble laws to Crete, with a view toward education in virtue.
 However the tragic poets are to be doubted, as they wield great power over opinion.
 Tragedy being the most soul-alluring and praised by the masses.
 Socrates dangerously praises a foreign leader, Minos, for a just war waged against Athens and just punishments of sacrifices to the Minotaur.
 The laws which bring strength to the body and virtue to the soul are to be praised.